sebinside/HotkeylessAHK/README.md

 }
 ```

-You can include your own AHK-scripts there and define custom functionality in a nice and clean way - without loosing to much performance.
+You can include your own AHK-scripts there and define custom functionality in a nice and clean way - without loosing too much performance.
 You can use your web browser, shortcuts or utility hardware like the [Stream Deck](https://www.elgato.com/gaming/stream-deck), like this:

 ![Stream Deck example](streamdeck.PNG)